 Friday’s events began with an afternoon pub-crawl of Nelson’s three new microbreweries.
-The ‘Literary Craft Crawl’ paired Selkirk College writing students Emma Leslie, Callum David Pengelly, and Whitney Rothwell with three locally brewed craft beers, with musical interludes by ubiquitous Kootenay sax player Clint Swanson.
+The ‘Literary Craft Crawl’ paired Selkirk College writing students Emma Leslie, River Pengelly (listed on the program as Callum David Pengelly), and Whitney Rothwell with three locally brewed craft beers, with musical interludes by ubiquitous Kootenay sax player Clint Swanson.
 Of course, Nelson has had an award-winning microbrewery since the 1980s with the Nelson Brewing Company and it was NBC who sponsored the Friday night gala event pairing three local authors with three specially brewed ales.

 I was honoured to be chosen alongside Slocan Valley poet Jordan Mounteer and young Nelson writer Rayya Liebich.
 Author and librarian Anne DeGrace introduced each of us with a clever and poetic tribute comparing our writing and personalities with the unique qualities of each brew.
 She joked that writing these poetic pairings had required her to spend “way too much time online consulting beer connoisseur websites.”
 DeGrace paired me with NBC’s Happy Camper Summer Ale, which—among other qualities—contains a “level-headed earthy, weedy, and musky floral verdant hoppiness … and a hint of wayward yeast.”
 “Sounds like something brewed for a valley palate to me,” DeGrace concluded.
 The audience was given samples and invited to toast the authors.
 I opened my reading from my new novel Mountain Blues by noting that, “If I had a Zen master, he’d likely say that the spiritual condition of ‘happy camper’ is a real accomplishment in life.”
 She then repeated this feat of literary legerdemain for the next two authors, Rayya Liebich and Jordan Mounteer.